erwinmatijsen/django-markdownify/README.md

 Read the full documentation on [Read the docs](http://django-markdownify.readthedocs.io/en/latest/) or check out the package on [pypi](https://pypi.python.org/pypi/django-markdownify).

+> [!WARNING]
+> The [old settings](https://django-markdownify.readthedocs.io/en/latest/settings-old.html#oldsettings) will be removed in the upcoming release!
+Please update to the [new settings](https://django-markdownify.readthedocs.io/en/latest/settings.html) as soon as possible.

 ## Usage

 Load the tag inside your template: